 Horris Hill History

-In September 1888, 16 boys started to attend lessons at a new school in a house just south of Newbury, which had been established by Mr A.H.
+In September 1888, 16 boys attended lessons at a new school in a house just South of Newbury, which had been established by Mr A.H.
 Evans, a Master from Winchester College.

-We are privileged to be in a beautiful natural setting of 65 acres with woods and plenty of open space.
-No boy will feel confined!
-The school is surrounded by sports' pitches, a golf course, a kitchen garden and woods.
+We are privileged to be in a beautiful natural setting with 65 acres of woods and open space.
+What is the point of having trees and woods if they cannot be explored?
+Den-building, camping and outdoor learning are firm favourite year-round activities at Horris Hill.
+No pupil ever feels confined!
+The school is also surrounded by sports' pitches, a golf course, a kitchen garden and woods.